milovanpms/talk-e/README.md

 ### Find your happiness:
 - ⚙️ [Hardware Architecture](./docs/architecture.md): Functional synoptic diagram and component details
-- 🛠️ [Tech Stack](./docs/stack.md): Firmware, PCB and case tools
+- 🛠️ [Firmware](./docs/firmware.md): ESP-IDF, libraries, code architecture
 - 📡 [Radio Parameters](./docs/radio.md): How we use LoRa
 - 👤 [Human-Machine Interface](./docs/hmi.md): How it works for the user
 - 🔋 [Power Supply Circuit](./docs/power.md): Power management and energy consumption
-- 🛠️ [Firmware](./docs/firmware.md): ESP-IDF, libraries, code architecture
 - 🔌 [PCB](./docs/pcb.md): KiCad, routing rules, our conception choices
 - 📐 [CAO](./docs/cao.md): Our vision of a case for this device